-Special Education Referral Process,
+Special Education Referral Process

 Any person who has concerns about a student's education can refer her or him to the special education team.
-The person can be the classroom teacher, parent, principal, or the student herself/himself.
+For example, but not limited to, the classroom teacher, parent, principal, or the student herself/himself.
 This is a confidential process, which is in the best interest of the student.
 The form is on the school website under the Special Services department page.
 Anyone unable to complete the digital version may contact the special educators for a hard copy.